The Bankrate promise

 Can you take equity out of a paid-off house?

-“It is definitely possible to take equity out of your home after you’ve paid off a previous mortgage,” says Jeffrey Brown, branch manager with Axia Home Loans in Bellevue, Washington.
+“It is definitely possible to take equity out of your home after you’ve paid off a previous mortgage,” says Jeffrey Brown, branch manager with Axia Home Loans in Bellevue, Wash.
 “Assuming you qualify, you can access that equity at any time.”

 Why would anyone pursue fresh financing after finally paying off a mortgage?
 There are many viable reasons, from funding a home improvement project or investing in a business to purchasing more property.
 Two good rules to follow: Use your equity for long-term projects that create more value than the cost of the loan, and don’t take out more than you can afford to lose.

-“Many seek to pay for their children’s educational expenses, fund their retirement or pay for an unexpected medical emergency like cancer care for a loved one,” says Kelly McCann, an attorney specializing in construction and real estate with Burnside Law Group in Portland, Oregon.
+“Many seek to pay for their children’s educational expenses, fund their retirement or pay for an unexpected medical emergency like cancer care for a loved one,” says Kelly McCann, an attorney specializing in construction and real estate with Burnside Law Group in Portland, Ore.

 How to get equity out of a paid-off house